cylc/cylc-flow/CONTRIBUTING.md

-The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below (_except for the parenthesised names, which represent contributions from outside of NIWA and Met Office that predate the explicit introduction of this Agreement in July 2018; they must be un-parenthesised in future pull requests_).
+The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below (_except for the parenthesised names, which represent contributions from outside of NIWA and the Met Office that predate the explicit introduction of this Agreement in July 2018; they must be un-parenthesised in future pull requests_).

  - Hilary Oliver